cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Argument data items are referenced by using the reference data items in {{tab-straight}} and {{tab-inverted}}.

-The table index (an unsigned integer) is derived from the tag number (for tags 256-`B`-`C` to 255), or from the unsigned or negative integer N in the first element of the tag content (for tag 6 and straight or inverted references, respectively).
+For tags 256-`B`-`C` to 255, the table index (an unsigned integer) is derived from the tag number.
+For tag 6, the table index is derived from the unsigned or negative integer N in the first element of the tag content (for straight or inverted references, respectively).
 The "rump item" is the second element of the two-element array that is the tag content.

 When reconstructing the original data item, such a reference is